Simultaneous Graphical Dynamic Modeling: Graphical Model Structure

-The rows of $\fbF$ are sparse, each having non-zero values in elements corresponding to only one of the sets $\cP_h$ and with values coming from the eigenvectors of the implied $\bPhi_h$~(see, for example, the theory in~\citealp{Simovici2014}).
-When each of the $\bPhi_h$ has full rank $p_h,$ then $p=\textrm{rank}(\bGamma)$.
-Call this the {\em parental full-rank case}; otherwise, the model represents a {\em parental reduced-rank} case and $p<\textrm{rank}(\bGamma).$ In practice and in the extension to time series below, reduced rank cases are rare.
+The rows of $\fbF$ are sparse, each with non-zeros in columns corresponding to only one of the sets $\cP_h$ and with values coming from the (at most $r_h$) eigenvectors of the implied $\bPhi_h$~(see, for example, the theory in~\citealp{Simovici2014}).

-\subsection{Sparse Factor Structure}
+\section{Sparse Factor Structure}